Krunal-Thakkar/terraform-docs/content/docs/storage/platforms/powerflex/Product_Guide.md

  ## SDS Resource

-Manage SDS on Dell EMC PowerFlex
+Manage SDS on Dell Technologies PowerFlex

 ### Synopsis
 Managing SDS on PowerFlex storage system includes creating new SDS, adding/removing IP and role to/from SDS, modifying attributes of SDS, and deleting SDS.